 - The print dialog will open.
 From here, select Genesis PDF Printer as the printer.
 (Genesis R&D uses PDF creation protocols to create vector images, so you can use nay other pdf or postscript printers that you have installed, but we have found that the included printer works best with this export tool.)

 - The Save File as PDF dialog will open.
 Name the file and choose where to save the file.

 - Click OK.

 From this point, your graphic designer will be able to open the file in a vector-editing program such as Adobe Illustrator and make any necessary edits or size changes.
-They will also be able to export the file to a variety of usable formats.
+She will also be able to export the file to a variety of usable formats.

 For a more in-depth look at how this works, see this video tutorial: